patzm/dockerfiles/README.md

 Most recipes are stand-alone and only require the setup of Traefik.
 For this, create the few external resources by running the `init.sh` script.

+The recommended order in which to bring up this project is:
+#.
+Run `init.sh` to create the external, across-stack resources.
+#.
+Bring up the authentication stack `auth`.
+#.
+Bring up Traefik with the `traefik` stack.
+#.
+Bring up Portainer with the `portainer` stack.